MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ### Benefits of this Approach:

-* **Rigor and Precision:** Using an algebraic approach brings rigor and precision to your domain model.
-It helps you clearly define the behavior of your system.
+* **Rigour and Precision:** Using an algebraic approach brings rigour and precision to the domain model.
+It helps us clearly define the behavior of a system.
 * **Testability:** Algebraic laws can be used to create comprehensive test cases, ensuring that your implementation adheres to the domain rules.
-* **Maintainability:** A well-defined algebra makes your code more modular and easier to maintain.
+* **Maintainability:** A well-defined algebra makes code more modular and easier to maintain.
 Changes in the domain can be reflected by modifying the algebra and its implementation.

 ### Example: